- Edith Garland Dupré Library

 What subjects are covered in government publications?

-Government publications provide current and historical information on a wide range of subjects: art and architecture, business and economics, consumer protection, criminal justice, culture and folk life, education, energy and the environment, foreign and international relations, health and medicine, labor, laws and regulations, nutrition, and science and technology.
+Government publications provide current and historical information on a wide range of subjects: art and architecture, business and economics, consumer protection, criminal justice, culture and folklife, education, energy and the environment, foreign and international relations, health and medicine, labor, laws and regulations, nutrition, and science and technology.
 Government publications include primary and secondary research and information sources.

-What types of materials, formats and media are published by the government and found in depository libraries?
+What types of materials, formats, and media are published by the government and found in depository libraries?

 - Primary and secondary sources

-- Books, periodicals, scientific and technical reports, maps, posters, kits and pamphlets
+- Books, periodicals, scientific and technical reports, maps, posters, kits, and pamphlets

 - CD-ROMs, DVD-ROMs, DVDs, audio and video cassettes